jamesroutley/routley.io/content/posts/tries.md

 ---
 aliases:
   - /tech/2017/07/16/tries
-date: '2017-07-16'
+date: "2017-07-16"
 layout: post
-title: 'Investigating tries: writing a spell-checking algorithm'
+title: "Investigating tries: writing a spell-checking algorithm"
 ---

 This article walks through writing a spell-checking algorithm, making use of a neat data structure called a [trie](https://en.wikipedia.org/wiki/Trie), which is particularly suited to the problem.

 We will look at: